 " Interconnection with more than human others and with the anima mundi, the soul of the world, helps us to understand our own journey in a larger, more expansive, frame.
 We need to remember the wisdom of our ancestors and fall in love with the world again.
 We only tend to protect what we love, and the world desperately needs our love and protection now."
 Ethan Teed

 Brief Bio.
-Ethan Teed is a graduate of the Seminary of the Wild Earth program through The Center for Wild Spirituality and has accepted a Guide position for this program for the 2023/24 Coyote Cohort.
-Ethan has been also been accepted into their graduate program for Wild Ordination which begins in January of 2024.
+Ethan Teed is a graduate of the Seminary of the Wild Earth program through The Center for Wild Spirituality and is beginning his 2 nd year as a Guide for this program.
+He will also be a participant in the Wild Guide Vocational program in 2024/25.
 He completed an EcoSpirituality Leaders program through the BTS Center, which included training in ‘forest bathing/nature therapy.’
 In addition, he’s completed training on facilitating “The Work That Reconnects Spiral” and in leading ritual and ceremony through Joanna Macy’s “The Work That Reconnects” organization.
 He is also the co-founder and co-facilitator of the Universal Sailing Men’s Group, exploring the journey towards embodying the mature, healthy, divine masculine.
 Ethan is an engaged member of the Whatcom County Multifaith Network for Climate Justice in his local community.
 He and his wife, Karyn, recently began facilitating a variety of spiritual offerings on the land they are blessed to tend, Anam Cara Fields.
 They spent the past two years creating one of the world’s only walking lavender labyrinths.
+We are launching our Wild Church, Wild Spirituality at Anam Cara Fields, on Samhain 2024.
 Alongside of Ethan’s engagement in spirituality and studies, he is a husband, a father of four young adults, and is employed as a critical care RN.

 Tell us a bit about who you are and how you came to this work.